nyrados/http-utils/README.md

-# response-dumper
+# Http Utils
-Small Class for writing PSR-7 Responses into PHP Output
+Basic Utils for working with HTTP in PHP.